 At Simple Fast Loans, we use both hard and soft credit checks in our lending process.
 Our customers occasionally receive pre-approved offers for lines of credit generated after a soft credit inquiry.
 However, in most cases, we use hard credit checks during our loan process.

-Simple Fast Loans offer installment loans and credit lines for our customers.
-During the application process for either of these products, we will run a hard credit check.
+Simple Fast Loans offers installment and personal loans for our customers.
+We will run a hard credit check during the application process for either of these products.
 Therefore, you can expect the process to go something like this:

 - First, you decide to apply for a loan.

 - You gather the important verification documents, including a government issue ID, social security number, phone number, income information, and banking information.
 We will take great care to protect your personal information.